Clonidine belongs to a class of medicines known as antihypertensives. It is frequently prescribed to help with the symptoms of opioid withdrawal.

 Some drugs may cause adverse effects when used with clonidine.
 Clonidine can also negatively impact some of the drugs you may currently be taking.

 Before clonidine is administered, talk with your doctor about any medications you are on.
 Some of the drugs known to interact with clonidine include:

 - Heart medications

 Many drugs, including clonidine, can cause adverse effects when taken together.
 Always check with your healthcare provider about possible interactions between medications.

 Where is Clonidine Available?

 A prescription is needed to obtain clonidine.
-Consult your doctor or addiction treatment provider about proper dosing information, potential harmful side effects and frequency before taking clonidine.
+Consult your doctor about proper dosing information, potential harmful side effects and frequency before taking clonidine.

 Clonidine has been around for more than 40 years and has many uses for different health conditions.
 Along with treating opioid withdrawal symptoms, it is also commonly used for:

 - High blood pressure